-"Look, I dunno what to tell you.
-No emotional abuse.
-I was supportive.
+"Dude, I dunno what to tell you.
+No emotional abuse, I was supportive.
 No physical abuse, to me it was nothing outside of any other reasonable relationship I’ve seen.
 Sexual abuse?
 Are you kidding me?
 Financial?
-All I ever did was give her freedom and trust with whatever I had.
-I trained her in new, money-making skills.
+All I ever did was give her freedom and trust with my last cent.
+Hell, I trained her in new, money-making skills.
 Any project she wanted to soar, I amplified it.
 Nothing you’ve described as ‘abuse’ have I done.
 Not even close.
 I bring the fun wherever I am.
 I care about people, I make the tough choices and do what’s right .
-I’ve had fun in a park while homeless, I even invited friends down to visit and play cards!
-I’m a success-coach, I could teach this course and honestly I’m sick of — oh… oh shit."
+I’ve had fun in a park while homeless.
+I even invited friends down to visit and play cards!
+I’m an empire coach, I could teach this course and honestly I’m sick of — oh… oh shit."

-A million images of giving to Hailey *for no reason* flashed through his mind.
+A million images of giving to Hailey for no reason flashed through Jason’s mind.

 "I did abuse her."

 He’d ‘abused’ her in the subtlest way possible.

 This wouldn’t be on their sheets, in the questions, or on their radar at all.

 In fact, Jason doubted they’d add it to the curriculum even after he explained it.